Contact us |

 Click the links below to e-mail us, and hopefully get what you need.

 Based in Aachen, Germany, Alexander exercises his passion for British classic cars by regularly adding to his collection of fine automobiles.
 At the last count, he owned 14 BMC>MGs, but it could be more now, as we’re losing track…Contact Alexander on all matters Hydragas and Hydrolastic.He also holds the keys for all the oily back-room technical stuff that scares Keith Adams.

 Over the past 24 years, Mike has held various posts in the motor trade ranging from car sales, parts & service right through to truck and bus sales, even spending a few years as a mobile mechanic.
 Happy both in the service bays or showrooms, Mike’s passions revolve around all things MG Rover or SAAB and has extensive experience of Leyland’s Buck & Truss empire too.
 More recently, his ramblings are to be found in Car Mechanics magazine.
 A HGV & PSV licence holder too, much of his spare time is devoted to the new love in his life… His Rover 75 Club SE.
 Contact Mike with queries on powertrain systems – K -Series and Commercial/PSV technical stuff.

 Clive claims that his interest in the BMC>MG story dates back to his childhood in the 1960s when the family’s garage premises were leased to a tenant with an Austin agency.
 However, back in the 1920s and 1930s, his grandmother was one of the country’s first female Garage Proprietors so cars probably run in his genes!
-Admits to affairs with Alfa Romeos, but currently owns a rare 06/06 MG TF 135… Clive, who was AROnline’s News Editor for nearly four years, stood down from that role in order to devote more time to various Motor Racing projects but he still contributes articles on as regular basis as his other commitments permit.
+Admits to affairs with Alfa Romeos, but has now put his money where his mouth is and swopped his 06/06 MG TF 135 for a 15/64 MG3 Style… Clive, who was AROnline’s News Editor for nearly four years, stood down from that role in order to devote more time to various Motor Racing projects but still contributes articles on as regular basis as his other commitments permit.